Rehabilitation Consultant» search for more Jobs

 - Organise vocational and employment assessments, including training and job placement needs

-- Negotiate with employers for return to work plans
+- Negotiate return to work plans with employers and insurers

 - Give information and advice to organisations involved with providing services to people with disabilities

-To become a Rehabilitation Counsellor, individuals require a degree in Psychology, Speech Therapy, Occupational Therapy, Nursing and other related qualifications together with a postgraduate qualification in rehabilitation.
+To become a Rehabilitation Counsellor, individuals require a degree in Psychology, Speech Therapy, Occupational Therapy, Physiotherapy, Nursing, Social Work or other related degrees together with a postgraduate qualification in rehabilitation.
+Graduates may be eligible for membership of professional associations that recognise Australian university degrees with majors in rehabilitation counselling; the Australian Society of Rehabilitation Counsellors (ASORC) or the Rehabilitation Counselling Association of Australasia(RCAA).